shankhalam/portfolio/README.md

 # Portfolio
 ### Build on Python

-Portfolio site created by Shan Khalama about his projects and recent works on Python, Angular ang Ionic .
+Portfolio site created by Shan Khalam about projects and recent works on Python, Angular and Ionic .

 ## About Me